Surviving Melanoma in Europe.

 Trustworthy Medical Information is critical for Melanoma patients as survival continues to depend on it.
 This applies both to written and spoken information.

 Medical Information for patient needs to be accurate.
-As therapeutic progress can be fast, medical information needs to bedated and reviewed regularly.
+As therapeutic progress can be fast, validity means that medical information needs to bedated and reviewed regularly.
 Outdated information is no longer accurate!

-Medical Information for patients needs to be traceably evidence-based and that means referenced with the original publications.
+As scientific knowledge is by definition never complete and even expert opinions on a topic can differ, a medical information for patients needs to be verifiable, so traceably evidence-based and that means referenced with the original publications.

 NO 'Written by Doctor WHO'

 YES 'Based on Study Y, published in NEJM in 2018 (FULL REFERENCE)' 1st October 2018